agiac/rivo/README.md

 ## Roadmap

+- [ ] Generator and Sync type aliases, once bug in Go 1.23 is fixed
 - [ ] Add more pipeables, also using the [RxJS list of operators](https://rxjs.dev/guide/operators) as a reference:
   - [ ] Batch
   - [ ] IO